genesiscommunitysuccess/docs/docs/01_getting-started/03_go-to-the-next-level/16_see-it-work.md

 ![](/img/test-console-eh-confirm-trade-alpha-2.png)

-Alternatively you can use `DbMon` similar to the way the `USER` table was queried
+Alternatively you can use `DbMon` similar to the way the `USER` table was queried.

 ### Postman